 Quick Tip – Grain Raising Prevents Rough Finishes

-Water-based finishes raise the grain of wood, leaving a rough surface even after careful sanding.
+Here’s the deal — water-based finishes raise the grain of wood, leaving a rough surface even after you’ve done careful sanding.
 Professional finishers deliberately raise the grain first to prevent this problem in the final finish.
+It took me an embarrassingly long time to figure this out, but once I did, my water-based finishes improved overnight.

 The Simple Process

 Wipe your sanded piece with a damp cloth.
 Let it dry completely.
-The wood fibers swell and stand up.
-Sand lightly with fine grit to remove the raised fibers.
-Now water-based finish goes on smooth.
+The wood fibers swell and stand up — you can feel it with your fingertips.
+Sand lightly with fine grit to remove those raised fibers.
+Now when you apply your water-based finish, it goes on smooth because there’s nothing left to swell up.

 Wood grain texture close-up